-A fairly common reason for a veterinary visit is the concern that an older dog has had a stroke, when he suddenly starts walking like a drunken sailor with his head tilted.
+A fairly common reason for a veterinary visit is the concern that an older dog has had a stroke or a seizure, when the dog suddenly starts walking like a drunken sailor with his head tilted.
 I know of other cases, where these sorts of symptoms are assumed to be a brain tumor and the dog is euthanized—maybe unnecessarily.
-(The condition plays a role in the new Hallmark movie, Duke.)

-Well, I want to shed some light on a much more common and less concerning cause of these and other disturbing signs, something known as idiopathic vestibular disease, in case it is something you ever experience with your own geriatric dog.
+Well, I want to shed some light on a much more common and less concerning cause of these and other disturbing symptoms, something known as idiopathic vestibular disease in dogs, in case it is something you ever experience with your own geriatric dog.

-Idiopathic (meaning unknown cause, think: idiot) vestibular disease is a syndrome that looks really, really bad, but usually gets better all on its own with little or no treatment.
+Idiopathic (meaning unknown cause) vestibular disease in dogs is a syndrome that looks really, really bad, but usually gets better all on its own with little or no treatment.

-The vestibular system is composed of portions of the brain and ear and is responsible for maintaining a sense of balance.
+The vestibular system in dogs is composed of portions of the brain and ear and is responsible for maintaining a sense of balance.
 When something goes wrong with this system, it’s like being drunk on a rocky boat.
-Dogs with idiopathic vestibular disease have some combination of the following signs:
+Dogs with idiopathic vestibular disease typically have some combination of the following signs:

 GET THE BARK IN YOUR INBOX!